imr-framework/passive_shimming/README.md

-# Passive Shimming of permanent magnet constructions
+# Passive shimming of permanent magnet constructions
 Provides passive shimming software and shim tray design outputs

 This implementation refactors and builds on the passive shimming demonstrations at 1 and 2.